converlo/Planetary-Stability-and-Habitability-in-Hierarchical-Triple-Star-Systems/README.md

-# Planetary-Stability-and-Habitability-in-Hierarchical-Triple-Star-Systems
+This repository provides a research-oriented Python framework designed to study the intersection between orbital stability and radiative habitability in hierarchical triple star systems hosting circumbinary planets.
+The code combines N-body integrations performed with REBOUND with simplified equilibrium-temperature mapping to explore the conditions under which long-term dynamical stability and potentially habitable thermal environments may coexist.

-This repository contains a research-oriented Python framework developed to study the overlap between orbital stability and radiative habitability in hierarchical triple star systems hosting circumbinary planets.
-The code combines N-body integrations performed with REBOUND and simplified equilibrium-temperature mapping to identify regions where long-term dynamical survival and potentially temperate irradiation conditions may coexist.
+This project is developed by Loïc Converset and Elie Desmartin within the ExTReM thematic program of the Graduate School at Université Grenoble Alpes (UGA).
+The work is carried out at the Institut de Planétologie et d’Astrophysique de Grenoble (IPAG), as part of the Odyssey team and the Stellar-MADE project, under the supervision of Mario Sucerquia, Romain Grane, and Nicolás Cuello.